 Chances are you’ve probably heard the word jackfruit before but haven’t quite known what it was or why it was worth trying.
 Today, I wanna teach you the art of cooking with jackfruit.

 Green jackfruit is a popular vegetarian meat replacement because it shreds like meat and has a very similar texture.
-It’s grown in tropical climates and is ginormous once it’s full grown and ripened (check out the picture below to see what I mean by ginormous!).
+It’s grown in the tropical climates of southern India, Southeast Asia and is ginormous once it’s full grown and ripened (check out the picture below to see what I mean by ginormous!).

 Doesn’t it look like a spiky dragon egg?!

-A ripe jackfruit contains sweet yellow fruit that is reminiscent of fruit gum with tropical and floral notes.
+A ripe jackfruit contains sweet yellow fruit that is reminiscent of fruit gum with tropical + floral notes.
 While the ripe jackfruit is certainly popular and delicious to eat, it’s the young, unripened, green jackfruit that has become especially trendy over the last few years.
+The green jackfruit is perfect for jackfruit tacos, since we don’t want the super sweet side of this fruit.

 Think of green jackfruit sort of as you would any unripe fruit, such as bananas.
-Because it is the immature version of the fruit, it doesn’t taste very sweet – it can be tangy even.
-The unripe jackfruit doesn’t taste sweet or tropical, it doesn’t really have a strong taste at all, making it the perfect thing to use in a number of ethnic recipes.
+Because it’s the immature version of the fruit, it doesn’t taste very sweet – it can be tangy even.
+This unsweet taste makes it the perfect thing to use in a number of recipes.

-My husband, Ryan, couldn’t believe he wasn’t eating meat when we had these for dinner.
-BBQ Jackfruit is so similar in taste AND texture to a pulled chicken BBQ— you’ll be hard pressed to realize the difference.
+My husband, Ryan, couldn’t believe he wasn’t eating meat when we tried this jackfruit tacos recipe for dinner.
+BBQ jackfruit is so similar in taste AND texture to a pulled chicken BBQ— you’ll be hard pressed to realize the difference.

 How to make jackfruit tacos